me-arya/jupyter_access-/README.md

 # jupyter_access-
-Connect with your personal system to remote server (with/without jump server) for highly intensive computation Machine Learning Model
+Connect your personal system to remote server (with/without jump server) for highly intensive computation Machine Learning Model